Navigating Uncharted Waters: Successes and Lessons Learned in 2020

-This year, we raised nearly $4,000 for our Open Source Initiative campaign!
+This year, we raised nearly $4,000 for our Open Source Initiative campaign, now moving forward as the Smart Grids for Small Grids initiative!
 We have been working with regional partners SIBAT and TONIBUNG to build renewable energy micro-grids with remote indigenous communities in Southeast Asia.
 Our goal is to minimize service interruptions during peak hours and increase the beneficial use of produced power by developing locally manufactured open-source technology that automatically turns appliances on and off during the 24-hour power cycle each day.

 One of the major benefits of more reliable grids is that they significantly support women and children.
 In areas where power outages are common during peak hours, having reliable lighting during the evenings gives children the chance to continue their school studies.
 This technology also has the capacity to support larger appliances that supplement or replace household work that is typically completed by women.
 These appliances can free up time in women’s lives for other pursuits and starting small businesses based on their current skills.
 Many cultural and economic factors can affect whether these possibilities are realized, but access to electricity is a key component to creating the opportunity for change!
 Thanks to our supporters’ generosity, we can bring this technology to more parts of the world, increasing economic opportunities with open source technology for smarter, more affordable and reliable microgrids.

 Expanding Our Work to East Africa

 In a year such as this one, we feel lucky and grateful to have the resources and support to expand our trainings and programs to a new continent.
 Green Empowerment works in Latin America, Southeast Asia, and now East Africa.
 Our work in Uganda is built off of our 20+ years of experience implementing renewable energy projects and mirrors our successful partnership models in Peru and Myanmar, where we have been working with local partners to electrify rural health clinics.